PhDane/PhDane.github.io/_posts/2022-10-01-kreiner-2006-where-is-the-me-among-the-we-identity-work-and-the-search-for-optimal-balance.md

 layout: post
 title:  Kreiner 2006 - Where is the “me” among the “we”?
 Identity work and the search for optimal balance
 date: 2022-06-16 12:00:00 -0600
-categories: "[Comps]"
+categories: [Comps]
-tags: "[comps, identity, overidentification, differentiation, integration, great paper, priest, identity work, qualitative, theory]"
+tags: [comps, identity, overidentification, differentiation, integration, great paper, priest, identity work, qualitative, theory]
 ---

 [Google Scholar Link](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C45&q=Where+is+the+%22me%22+among+the+%22we%22%3F+Identity+work+and+the+search+for+optimal+balance&btnG=)